MartijnOei/Bowerbird/README.md

 numberOfObservationsSubset  = 1000 # in 1
 Bowerbird.AHCPrepareDataSetJackknife(directoryData, fileName, numberOfDataSets, numberOfObservationsSubset, indexColumnStart = indexColumnStart, numberOfNumerals = numberOfNumerals)
 ```
+In this example, each jackknife subset contains 1000 birds.
+The total data set contains 1423 birds.
+Each jackknife subset thus is a random 70% subset of the total data set.

 <!---
 %Bowerbird uses a resampling method to explore, for each cluster, on which dimensions significant deviations occur from the total population.